samaxtech/mapreduce-k-means/README.md

 # MapReduce K-means
-Parallel implementation of K-means based on MapReduce using python's multiprocessing API.
+Parallel implementation of K-means based on MapReduce, using python's multiprocessing API.

 ### Install
 1. Clone this repository